Page Reviewed / Updated - Mar. 2019

 Seniors often require assistance with simple daily tasks, such as cooking, housekeeping, grooming, and driving to appointments.
 The Maryland Senior Care Services Program assists residents at risk for nursing home placement in order to address their unmet needs and to allow them to remain living at home or in a caregiver's home.
 The program offers a variety of services and supports, such as personal care, delivered meals, and transportation assistance, all of which depends on the needs of the individual.

 The program is intended for individuals that have low incomes and limited assets, but still too much money to qualify for Medicaid.
-Due to state budget cutbacks in fiscal year 2015/16, some services previously available under the Senior Care Program may no longer be offered, and the availability of services may change by county.
+Due to state budget cutbacks in fiscal year 2015/16, some services previously available under the Senior Care Program may no longer be offered, and the availability of services may differ by county.
 However, case management, or care coordination, continues to be a major focus of the program.
 This can significantly reduce the workload that caring for an aging relative puts on family members.